nicolaViola/slotmachine/README.md

 The code is composed in four component:
 - Spring and swagger configurator
 - Controller which is implememnted by a Spring Rest service
-- Model which belong all of the component like slotemachine, state and croupier objects
+- Model which belong all of the components like slotemachine, states and the croupier object.
 - junit: models and controller was developed using junit test.

 ## Build